Darsa

 Electroplating Industry

-The destination of waste, final disposal or recovery, is evaluated and determined based on the nature of the waste and related classification analysis or, if sufficient, the material safety data sheet issued by the manufacturer.
+The waste destination—final disposal or recovery—is evaluated and determined based on the nature of the waste and its relative classification analysis or, if sufficient, the material safety data sheet provided by the manufacturer.

-The recovery of precious metals from industrial waste is a strategic solution for valorizing waste materials to be reintroduced into production cycles, thereby reducing the environmental impact of activities and developing sustainable production models based on the circular economy.
+The recovery of precious metals from industrial waste is a strategic solution for adding value to waste materials to be reintroduced into production cycles, thereby reducing the environmental impact of activities and developing sustainable production models based on the circular economy.

-Numerous industrial processes generate residues that contain high-value metals, including gold (Au), silver (Ag), platinum (Pt), palladium (Pd), and rhodium (Rh).
+In fact, many industrial processes generate residues that contain high-value metals, including gold (Au), silver (Ag), nickel (Ni), copper (Cu), platinum (Pt), palladium (Pd), and rhodium (Rh).

 We are interested in evaluating the following materials in order to formulate a potential economic offer:

-- Sludges and powders from demetallization and wire drawing containing recoverable metals (Cu, Ni, Zn);
+- Sludge and dust from demetalization and drawing Containing recoverable metals (Cu, Ni, Zh);

-- Electroplating scrap and waste (such as: frames, wires, plated components);
+- Scrap and galvanic scrap (such as: frames, wires, plated components);

-- Eyeglass frames, costume jewelry scrap, or fashion accessories made of copper/brass alloy plated with precious metals.
+- Eyeglass frames, costume jewelry scraps, or fashion accessories Based on copper/brass alloy plated with precious metals.

-Regarding inventory items that are no longer marketable, we also perform fiscal destructions.
+Relative to inventory items that are no longer marketable, we also perform